Enterprise Apps Development Trends: Every Tech Leaders Need To Know

 Google has been working on a solution to this conundrum, known as Progressive Web Apps (PWA).
 This project will combine the best elements of the most up-to-date app development technologies that will create high-level, fast, stable, and enriching web app UX.
 These PWAs can essentially act as both native mobile apps and as individual web pages simultaneously.
 For businesses, PWAs are feasible ways to work around various device restrictions and app stores in order to provide valuable app UXs without the need for the consumers to even do an app installation.

 DevOps automates processes between IT and software development teams.
 In a similar way, citizen development automates processes between IT business applications and the end-users of those applications.
-Citizen developers are company end-users who are able to create new business apps through self-service development platforms that are pre-approved and validated by the company’s main IT team.
+Citizen developers are company end-users who are able to create new business apps through self-service development platforms.
+These are pre-approved and validated by the company’s main IT team.
 End-users who have a passion for understanding and working on the business apps that they use, combined with effectively made low-code self-service platforms made by a company’s IT team, makes for a strong start in making a productive and successful citizen development program.

 AI and Enterprise Web Apps